return42/sphkerneldoc/linux_src_doc/include/linux/iio/iio_h.rst

     from a buffer.

 scan_type
+    struct describing the scan type

+scan_type.sign
-    sign:           's' or 'u' to specify signed or unsigned
+    's' or 'u' to specify signed or unsigned

+scan_type.realbits
-    realbits:       Number of valid bits of data
+    Number of valid bits of data

+scan_type.storagebits
-    storagebits:    Realbits + padding
+    Realbits + padding

+scan_type.shift
-    shift:          Shift right by this before masking out realbits.
+    Shift right by this before masking out realbits.

+scan_type.repeat
-    repeat:         Number of times real/storage bits
+    Number of times real/storage bits repeats.
-    repeats.
-When the repeat element is
-    more than 1, then the type element in sysfs will show a repeat value.
-    Otherwise, the number of repetitions is
+    When the repeat element is more than 1, then the type element in sysfs will show a repeat value.
+Otherwise, the number of repetitions
-    omitted.
+    is omitted.

+scan_type.endianness
-    endianness:     little or big endian
+    little or big endian

 info_mask_separate
     What information is to be exported that is specific to